akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Is something wrong?’
 Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

-‘It’s...’
-The words stuck in the girl's mouth as she mumbled.
-‘Your mother she said that she was feeling poorly, so I’ve helped her to the bed chamber to rest.’
+‘It’s…’ The words stuck in the girl's mouth as she mumbled.
+‘Your mother she said that she was feeling poorly, so I’ve helped her to the bedchamber to rest.’
 She gave a firm, defensive nod as if vindicating herself, but her gaze drifted downwards.
-She scratch at her forehead, leaving a large smudge of flour there.
+She scratched at her forehead, leaving a large smudge of flour there.

 A sharp hesitation caught the girl's tongue.
 ‘She said that she was feeling poorly,’ she mumbled, ‘so I’ve helped her to the bedchamber to rest.’
 Looking down, she rubbed her face, marking it with flour from her fingers.
 The whole display felt entirely wrong.